 We host a concert almost each month, but the days will vary as we ourselves are touring musicians.
 Our performer friends and colleagues are also on a tour schedule so sometimes we can only get them on a weekday.
 But every concert so far has been a full house and waiting list.
 We can seat about 63 people in our upstairs room.
 If you’d like early notification about each house concert we host just send me an email requesting to be on the house concert email list.
 I will send an email once a month, but sometimes they are sold out prior to that so it’s best to reserve seats early.

-JUST ADDED!
 December 04 – WED 7PM – Patrick Ball, Lisa Lynne & Aryeh Frankfurter.
-We finally get to have Patrick Ball here, legendary storyteller and world-renowned wire strung harp.
+(8 seats left) We finally get to have Patrick Ball here, legendary storyteller and and player of the rare wire strung harp.
 We have toured with Patrick for years, and you do not want to miss this.
 We have done this Winter show in both Corvallis and Eugene, but its a bit different every time.

 This trio is well known for their first show “Legends of the Celtic Harp” which tells stories and legends of the harp through time.
-In their new show “A Winter Gift” storyteller and wire-strung harpist Patrick Ball along with harpers and multi-instrumentalists Lisa Lynne & Aryeh Frankfurter step into a magical world of Irish and English literature.
-The trio presents a heartwarming collection of tales and music from Celtic legend and traditional folk stories.
-They perform a Child’s Christmas in Wales, a chapter from The Wind in the Willows, and passages from Shakespeare, William Butler Yeats, and Thomas Hardy, and mingle them with beloved and original pieces of seasonal music.
+In their new show “A Winter Gift” storyteller and wire-strung harpist Patrick Ball along with harpers and multi-instrumentalists Lisa Lynne & Aryeh Frankfurter step into a magical world of Irish and English literature with passages and poetry from Yeats, Hardy, Shakespeare and more.
+They skillfully mingle them with beloved and original pieces of seasonal music.
 Audiences will hear three Celtic Harps, Swedish Nyckelharpa, Fiddle, Bandura, Bouzouki and more. www.LegendsofTheCelticHarp.com

 Our past concerts: